anodynos/uRequire/readme.md

-#urequire v0.1.8
+#uRequire v0.2.0

-Write simple *modular code* once, run everywhere using [UMD](https://github.com/umdjs/umd) based module translation that (currently) targets web [(AMD/requireJS)](http://requirejs.org/) & nodejs/commonjs module systems.
+**Write simple *modular code* once, run everywhere** using [UMD](https://github.com/umdjs/umd) based module translation that (currently) targets web [(AMD/requireJS)]
+(http://requirejs.org/) & nodejs/commonjs module systems.

-The drive behind urequire is 'if you have sensibly defined it, it should certainly find it'.
+The drive behind urequire is **if you have sensibly defined it, it should certainly find it**.

-urequire allows you to write boilerplace free *modular code* once and seamlesly execute & test it on both **browser** & **nodejs**.
-With a simple build step, urequire converts your modules to UMD using static code analysis, a UMD template and build/runtime path resolution.
+uRequire allows you to write boilerplace free *modular code* once and seamlesly execute & test it on both **browser** & **nodejs**.
+With a simple build step, uRequire converts your modules to UMD using static code analysis, a UMD template and build/runtime path resolution.

 Your source can be written either in the 'strict' AMD format `define([], function(){})` or the nodejs/commonjs `require('dep')`, or a more *relaxed* or even hybrid version! urequire converts it to suitable format that works everywhere.